 Far, far away, there is a beautiful Country which no human eye has ever seen in waking hours.
 Under the Sunset it lies, where the distant horizon bounds the day, and where the clouds, splendid with light and colour, give a promise of the glory and beauty which encompass it.
 Sometimes it is given to us to see it in dreams.

-- Childhood home: Can refer to that time of life in relation to something’s that’s relevant in the present, such as where a formative event occurred, a belief took root, a pattern started.
-It can mean looking for the feeling of home, or connecting with it.
+- Childhood home: Can refer to that time of life in relation to something’s that’s relevant in the present, such as where a formative event occurred, a belief took root, or a pattern started.
+It can show how the structure of your personality (your “home”) is built upon the foundation of your childhood.
+In a dream, looking for your childhood home can symbolize looking for the feeling of home.

-- Mental hospital.
-Similar to Hospital but focus on mental health and the need for help with it.
+- Mental hospital: Similar to a hospital setting, but focused on mental and emotional health and the need for help with it.

-- Concentration camp.
-Can symbolize a place to concentrate, or amplify the symbolism of a prison to capture how bad a situation is.
-So bad, it’s a concentration camp.
+- Concentration camp: Can symbolize a place to concentrate, or amplify the symbolism of a prison to capture how bad a situation is.
+How bad?
+So bad, it’s like a concentration camp.

-- Does the setting bring out a particular feeling in you?
+- Does the setting evoke a particular feeling in you?

 - Can you relate that feeling (or feelings) to your life — especially your recent life?

 - Does it connect with a time of life, such as something in the past that’s ongoing or still influencing the present?
-That can be a dream’s way of showing where something started, where patterns formed and habits developed.
+That can be a dream’s way of showing where something started.
 Where something was first believed, planned, or desired.